ronisbr/PrettyTables.jl/README.md

 applied style will be equal to the first match considering the order in the Tuple `highlighters`.

+There are a set of pre-defined highlighters (with names `hl_*`) to make the usage simpler.
+For more information, see the file `./src/predefined_highlighters.jl`.

 ## Formats

 The following table formats are available: